magento/magento2/app/code/Magento/CustomerAnalytics/README.md

 ## Overview

-The Magento_CustomerAnalytics module provides customer data for integration with Magento Business Intelligence.
+The Magento CustomerAnalytics module provides customer data for integration with Magento Business Intelligence